mattselkey/terraform/README.md

 This repository contains the following:

-- A terraform 101 list of topics to be considered for the [HashiCorp Terraform Associate Exam](https://www.hashicorp.com/certification/terraform-associate)
+- A Terraform 101 list of topics to be considered for the [HashiCorp Terraform Associate Exam](https://www.hashicorp.com/certification/terraform-associate)
 - A collection of Terraform deployments and module examples for testing and learning.